defensem3ch/aquellexws/src/content/goodies/tutorial/game-boy-comparison.md

 - Envelope: A8
 - Wave: 50% (square)
 - Note: Lowest pulse note possible on PU1 (displays as C-3 on v4.9.5)
-- The waveform is also normalised just for the screenshot
+- The waveform is isolated & normalised once more just for the screenshot

 All spectrogram images provided within this document are when the Game Boy is left running idle/silent.
 No normalisation is applied towards this period.